150balbes/Jetson-Nano/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_API_VERSION
 ===============

-Returns the major/minor version of the Digital TV API
+Returns the major/minor version of the DVB API

 .. _DTV-CODE-RATE-HP: